Officer Development Program

-The IAFC's Officer Development Program (ODP) was designed to prepare chiefs for future career advancement while giving them the leadership skills to excel in their current position.
+The IAFC's Officer Development Program (ODP) was designed to prepare officers at various levels for future career advancement while giving them the leadership skills to excel in their current position.

 The program was designed to be meet the necessary Job Performance Requirements (JPRs) as outlined in NFPA 1021 and follows leadership standards published in the Officer Development Handbook.

-This Executive Chief Officer Leadership Symposium is made up of two levels, the second being our newest and final level of the Officer Development Program.
-Upon completion of this level participants are ready to advance toward becoming a chief.
-The courses in this new level focus on marketing within your community, government relations and interacting with your city/county manager.
+The Executive Chief Officer Leadership Symposium is made up of two levels preparing chief officers looking to move into the role of fire chief in the future.
+The courses in this program focus on marketing within your community, research and data, mutual aid, and consolidation and mergers.
 Attendees get the opportunity to learn from business executives and successful chiefs who share valuable insight about how to excel as a leader at the highest level.

 Company Officer Leadership Symposium (COLS)